|

 tail.

-still alive! he cried, ducking under the huge fist and jumping
+is still alive!
+He ducked under the huge fist and jumped

 up onto the bed.
 Your mistress is lost, he shouted,